kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 }
 ```

-Next, we need to call `upload` function from `UIImagePickerController`'s delegate method.
+Next, I need to call `upload` function from `UIImagePickerController`'s delegate didFinishPickingMediaWithInfo method.

 ```
 // 4
 upload(image: UIImage, progressCompletion: (Float) -> Void, completion: (Bool) -> Void)
 ```

-Everything with **Alamofire** is asynchronous, which means you’ll update the UI in an asynchronous manner:
+Everything with **Alamofire** is asynchronous, which means I'll need to update the UI in an asynchronous manner.

-1. While the file uploads, we call the progress handler with an updated percent.
+While the file uploads,  I call the progress handler with an updated percent.
 This updates the progress indicator of the progress bar.

 ```
 // 5